 Melissa Y. Boey

-Melissa Y. Boey focuses her practice on domestic and cross-border corporate restructuring and related litigation.
-Melissa has experience advising large financial institutions, noteholder groups, indenture trustees, distressed debt investors, and trade creditors in restructurings both in and out of court.
-She also has experience representing clients in bankruptcy litigation and other commercial disputes.
+Melissa Y. Boey focuses her practice on domestic and cross-border insolvency processes and distressed debt disputes.
+Melissa advises large financial institutions, noteholder groups, indenture trustees, insurers, secured and unsecured creditors, and other key stakeholders in restructurings both in and out of court.
+Melissa also represents clients in bankruptcy litigation, bankruptcy appeals, and other commercial disputes.

-Prior to working in California, Melissa served as a law clerk to Judge Christopher S. Sontchi in the US Bankruptcy Court for the District of Delaware.
-She also worked in Morgan Lewis’ New York office for several years.
+Melissa worked in Morgan Lewis’s New York office for several years prior to moving to California.
+Before joining Morgan Lewis, Melissa served as a law clerk to Judge Christopher S. Sontchi in the US Bankruptcy Court for the District of Delaware.

-- Represents Deutsche Bank in multiple litigations with Lehman Chapter 11 debtors, including in the Second Circuit
+- Represented Deutsche Bank in litigation against Lehman Chapter 11 debtors, including in the Second Circuit

 - Represented two money center banks in their capacities as indenture trustee of certain mortgage-backed securities trusts in connection with the Chapter 11 case of Ditech Holding Corporation